Michael Sampson: Later life

-After ascending to the rank of full professor at Texas A&M University–Commerce, where he was department head and director of the doctoral program, Sampson left for full-time writing and consulting in 2004.
-He used this time to do author visits across the United States and countries in South America and Eastern and Western Europe, including Italy, Great Britain, Germany and Ukraine.
-Many of these trips were made to military bases to entertain children of troops involved in the Middle Eastern wars.
+After his tenure as a professor at Texas A&M University–Commerce.
+Sampson left for full-time writing and consulting in 2004.
+He made visits across the United States and countries in South America and Eastern and Western Europe, including Italy, Great Britain, Germany and Ukraine.

 In 2007, Sampson returned to academia to teach writing and research at the University of South Florida St. Petersburg.
 In 2010 Sampson became Dean of the School of Education at Southern Connecticut State University.
 In July 2012, he became dean of the College of Education at Northern Arizona University.
 Since 2014, he has lived and worked at St. John's University in New York City.
-He continues to speak at schools, book festivals, and teacher conferences.

-In the spring of 2020, Sampson was named by the US Department of State as a Fulbright Scholar to Ukraine for 2021, where he will teach at Oles Honchar Dnipro National University and Alfred Nobel University.
+In the spring of 2020, Sampson was named by the US Department of State as a Fulbright Scholar to Ukraine for 2021.
+His assignment was delayed by the COVID-19 pandemic until Fall 2021, where he taught at Oles Honchar Dnipro National University and Alfred Nobel University.
+He was evacuated from Ukraine due to the Russian invasion in Feb 2022 to Warsaw, where he continued to support Ukraine through his works.